15 Tips for Your First Visit to New York City

 New York is one of the world’s most visited—and most exciting—cities.
 There are so many places to see and things to do, it’s easy to get overwhelmed, especially if it’s your first visit.

-If a trip to New York is on your horizon this year, here are a few great tips to make your first encounter with the Big Apple run smoothly.
+If a trip to New York is on your horizon this year, here are 15 tips for your first visit to New York City to make your first encounter with the Big Apple run smoothly.

 1. Time Your Trip Carefully

 Although there’s plenty to do in the city all year round, you should think about what you most want to see and do, and time your trip accordingly.
 Winter can be bitterly cold and snowy, but it’s a magical time—there’s the Macy’s Thanksgiving Parade, the Rockefeller Center Christmas Tree, and the amazing holiday window displays.